yichiliao/yichiliao.github.io/_pages/about.md

 <br>
 Before joining National Taiwan University, I was a postdoctoral researcher at [ETH Zurich](https://ethz.ch/en.html) and [Saarland University](https://www.uni-saarland.de/en/home.html).
 I completed my Ph.D. studies at [Aalto University](https://www.aalto.fi/en).
 I also worked as a research intern at Reality Labs Research, Meta.

-Please feel free to reach out via [email](mailto:yichi.liao@inf.ethz.ch) for more information about my research, potential collaborations, and thesis opportunities (only for the students at ETH Zürich and the University of Zürich).

 ------